Skip to Content

 The Law Office of Stein & Markus understands the distress and uncertainty anyone can experience after an arrest.
 Our team has decades of professional experience on both sides of the California criminal justice system.
 Attorney Andrew Stein has more than 20 years of experience as a California criminal defense attorney.
 Attorney Joseph Markus spent more than 30 years as a Los Angeles prosecutor before moving to criminal defense.
 This wide breadth of experience on both sides of the criminal justice system means that our firm is uniquely equipped to handle the most challenging criminal cases.

+Facing a felony charge in Los Angeles not only impacts your immediate freedom but also has long-lasting effects on your personal and professional life.
 The right legal representation can make a tremendous difference in the outcome of any criminal case.
-Your Los Angeles felonies attorney must be able to assess the severity of the charges against you quickly and accurately and review the details of your case meticulously to identify your best opportunities for defending yourself from conviction.
+The attorney you hire must be able to assess the severity of the charges against you accurately and review the details of your case meticulously to identify your best opportunities for defending yourself from conviction.
 After an arrest for any Los Angeles felony, it is essential to exercise your constitutional rights and secure the legal counsel you need to approach your case with confidence.

 Why Do I Need a Los Angeles Felonies Attorney?